S’pore households may pay more for electricity if fuel prices stay high: EMA

 “EMA will continue to closely monitor global developments and work with industry partners to safeguard Singapore’s energy security,” it added.

+YTL PowerSeraya, which operates electricity retailer Geneco, said it was keeping a close on global developments given the tensions in the Middle East.

+“We will be also working closely with the Energy Market Authority and our industry partners to ensure that the interests of both our commercial and residential customers, and our business remain protected,” it said.

 Singapore imports almost all the energy to meet its needs.
-Virtually all of the country’s electricity is generated from imported natural gas.
+About 95 per cent of the country’s electricity is generated from imported natural gas.

 The Republic’s gas imports in 2025 comprised 43 per cent piped natural gas from Malaysia and Indonesia, and 57 per cent liquified natural gas (LNG) from other countries including those in the Middle East.